Vapor Management Expert Panel (VMEP) Report SUMMARY (Feb. 2015 – Sept. 2016 Implementation of the Tank Vapor Assessment Team’s Report Recommendations)

-The VMEP team evaluated the steps that WRPS and ORP have taken to address the TVAT’s recommendations, including those in relation to the bolus concept that was theorized in the TVAT report.
+The VMEP team evaluated the steps that WRPS and ORP have taken to address the TVAT’s recommendations.
 VMEP members found that considerable work has been done and progress made in many areas to address these recommendations.
 Several new technologies being tested on site were first tested at PNNL and in simulated field settings, and are now being tested within the farms.

 VMEP members noted that while many of the instruments and technologies being tested are advancing detection capabilities, it may be very difficult or impossible to monitor, in real-time, many of these chemicals without collecting and concentrating them to determine their concentrations in air.
 They also warned against stating that the technologies under review are currently capable of immediate and direct hazard condition identification, as it could further diminish worker morale.

 The VMEP evaluated progress on vapor exposure control using the hierarchy of controls method.
 This method employs the following steps in the stated order:

 - Providing Personal Protective Equipment (PPE) to the workforce.

 The team noted the effort invested by WRPS in performing tests on the ability of respirator cartridges to protect workers from chemical mixtures found in tank headspace.
 The testing is conducted on select tanks (representative of headspace vapor composition), with some tanks selected per the request of worker representatives, and data evaluation is performed by Pacific Northwest National Laboratory (PNNL).
 There is no absolute process for testing cartridges in every conceivable work environment.
 Nonetheless, they commented it appears there has been good worker engagement in the cartridge testing effort through the CVST.